 Throughout the year we host a number of other concerts and performances.
 We have had a long-standing relationship with the Liverpool Bach Collective who have performed Bach’s St John Passion or St Matthew Passion during Lent for some years, as well as cantatas at other times of year.

-Music at St Nick’s is usually accompanied on our 1952 Rushworth & Dreaper organ.
+Music at St Nick’s is usually accompanied on our 1952 Rushworth & Dreaper organ (the organ specification is here).
 We are most fortunate to be the home of a 9’ Bösendorfer ‘Imperial’ Concert Grand Piano, and also regularly use our Bechstein Grand Piano.